Menu

 What happens if a child needs more specialised support?

-If we decide that the child requires support from outside the school, we invite parents into school to discuss next steps.
+If, after a thorough Assess, Plan, Do, Review cycle, we decide that the child requires support from outside the school, we will invite parents into school to discuss next steps.

 This may be a referral to the paediatric team at St. Ann’s Hospital, the Speech and Language Therapy service, Occupational Therapy or CAMHs (Child and Adolescent Mental Health Services).